|Subscribe To The Weekly e-Newsletter:

 information or any other communication be sent to you.
 This process

 assures that you are the owner of that specific e-mail address and

 that you approve the delivery of your requested information to that

 SHARING IS WELCOMED: You are welcome to forward this

 e-newsletter to your friends who would enjoy its articles.

 ACTIVE LINKS IN PDF FILE: Depending on the settings on your

-computer, when you view this pdf document the links may be active
+computer, when you view our pdf documents the links may be active

-and you should be able to connect with the web sites for which links
+and if so, you should be able to connect with the web sites for which

 TO UN-SUBSCRIBE: If you no longer wish to receive our information,